“We all need people who will give us feedback. That’s how we improve.” - Bill Gates

-Think about how difficult it is the first time you get involved in a 360 feedback evaluation.
+Think about how difficult it is the first time you get involved in a 360 feedback evaluation (an anonymous online professional skill evaluation).
 I remember how scary that was the first time.
 I wondered if I would fail and was so terrified that people didn’t like me or would see me as a failure.
 Not a single one of those fears actualized of course.
 What I got instead was great insight into how a few tweaks and a little more patience would go a long way toward my future success.
 I learned to involve others in decision making and to listen better.
-Yes, initially I was afraid of what I would hear in the 360-degree feedback.
+Yes, initially I was afraid of what I would hear in the 360 degree feedback.
 But, I had nothing to fear and everything to gain.

 Next post: Learn about Secret Number Two.
 In the meantime, ask for feedback.
 You’re likely to find that you are doing really well, a result that will give you more confidence to be a more effective and stronger leader.